dzxlai/bike_buyers_project/README.md

 ![bike_buyers_age_groups_1](https://github.com/user-attachments/assets/fdb6cf95-0993-4813-beeb-a3f520bed5fa)

-Then be able to map these brackets out, I used a neat trick using Excel formulas, in the form of nested IF statements.
+Then to be able to map these brackets out, I used a neat trick using Excel formulas, in the form of nested IF statements.

+Here, we have 3 conditions to depict what 'age' corresponds to what 'age group'.
+This nested IF statement.

 ![bike_buyers_age_groups_2](https://github.com/user-attachments/assets/8201f1c1-ca0c-42c9-a890-1fc09708945d)